theobald-software/theobald-software.github.io/content/_en/xtract-is/for-azure/installation.md

 old_url: /Xtract-IS-EN/default.aspx?pageid=installation1
 ---

-This section describes how to setup Xtract IS for Azure on an Azure SSIS-IR for running SSIS packages containing Xtract IS components.
+The following section describes how to setup Xtract IS for Azure on an Azure SSIS-IR for running SSIS packages containing Xtract IS components.

 ### Manual Setup